 Using Kanji Catalogues to Learn Kanji

-The books include informative Kanji Catalogues that describe “target” kanji — 608 in the first volume and 1208 in the second volume.
+The books include informative Kanji Catalogues that describe “target” kanji — 608 in the first volume and 1208 in the second volume (Note: this second kanji catalogue includes all of the 608 kanji that are covered in the first kanji catalogue).
 In addition to showing pronunciations, meanings and examples of words that are spelled with each kanji, these Catalogues provide memorable descriptions of the kanji as images, focusing on their “radicals,” or subcomponents.

 Moreover, the Kanji Catalogues provide retrieval cues (or homophones) for all of the pronunciations associated with these 1208 kanji.
 Retrieval cues (also known as “cues”) are English, or sometimes Japanese, words that are pronounced in the same way that the kanji are pronounced.
 If you pay close attention to these three kinds of memory aides (kanji groups, descriptions and cues), you will find it relatively easy to learn kanji.
 To see a sample of the Kanji Catalogue from our first book, please click this link: Sample Kanji Catalogue.